wordproof/developers.wordproof.com/rest-api/README.md

 ## Callback

 By default, WordProof tries to send a callback to the url defined in your account.
-The callback contains a header called `Signature`  which the receiving app can use to check the payload hasn't been tampered with.
+The POST request contains a header called `Signature`  which the receiving app can use to check the payload hasn't been tampered with.
 The secret is the sha256 hashed bearer token.
 Example how to calculate the signature:

 ```php
 $computedSignature = hash_hmac('sha256', $body, $hashedToken);